lachugin-al/tramoya/README.md

 1. Navigate to the "Tests" page
 2. Find the test you want to run
+3. Select the browser you want to use (Chrome, Firefox, or WebKit)
-3. Click the "Run Test" button
+4. Click the "Run Test" button
-4. You'll be redirected to the results page where you can see real-time updates
+5. You'll be redirected to the results page where you can see real-time updates

 ### Viewing Test Results